Agency-based Occupational Therapy Service

 Grounded on Care for People and Recovery-oriented practices, we aim at:

 providing therapy, advice and assistance to help service users to overcome problems in their daily life and develop their work potential/abilities to the fullest extent as their disabilities permitted.
 The ultimate goal is to help service users to achieve a maximum level of functioning in their daily life at home and in the community.

-In 1997, the Social Welfare Department introduced the Agency-based Occupational Therapy Service.
+In 1997, New Life Psychiatric Rehabilitation Association introduced the Agency-based Occupational Therapy Service.